-- Given a gene interaction network, an experiment may reveal for particular conditions a number of genes to be up (or down) regulated [19], how can we partition them with respect to their closeness in the graph?
+- Given a gene interaction network, an experiment may reveal for particular conditions a number of genes to be up (or down) regulated [21], how can we partition them with respect to their closeness in the graph?
 This would give us a good summary of groups of close-by correlated genes as well as possible pathways the genes may be involved in. - Given k nodes marked by an anomaly detection algorithm, how can we explain the anomalies?
-Instead of simply listing them, we could group them and reveal their associations within groups. - Given an event affecting a set of nodes in a graph (e.g. people affected by a certain disease, people buying a particular product), how can we group the nodes such that the network structure can be associated with the spread of the event within groups but not quite across groups? - Given a social graph like Facebook and user attributes of interest (e.g. white girls and black boys in the same school), how can we explain their relations using the graph structure?
-The partitions, if any, and connection paths among the chosen students may be of interest to segregation studies [26] in social sciences among others. - Given the Web graph and a set of top ranked pages (nodes) returned by some keyword search, how can we group these nodes matching the keywords into groups and reveal connection paths among them, rather than simply listing them?
+Instead of simply listing them, we could group them and reveal their associations within groups. - Given a dynamic event affecting a set of nodes in a graph (e.g. people affected by a certain disease, people buying a particular product), how can we group the nodes such that the network structure can be associated with the spread of the event within groups but not quite across groups? - Given a social graph like Facebook and user attributes of interest (e.g. white girls and black boys in the same school), how can we explain their relations using the graph structure?
+The partitions, if any, and connection paths among the chosen students may be of interest to segregation studies [28] in social sciences among others. - Given the Web graph and a set of top ranked pages (nodes) returned by some keyword search, how can we group these nodes matching the keywords into groups and reveal connection paths among them, rather than simply listing them? - Given a road network and a number of geographical locations, say cities in the world map (e.g., Berlin, Munich, Frankfurt, Moscow, St. Petersburg), how can we group them in order to explain them the best (e.g., Germany, Russia)?